Industrial design right: Industrial design applications

 Application design counts by region, in 2012 and in 2022.
 WIPI 2023.

 Between 1883 and the early 1950s, the offices of Japan and the United States of America averaged a similar number of industrial design applications, rarely exceeding 10,000.
 The office of Japan received the highest number of applications per year from the 1950s thru to the late 1990s, reaching approximately 50,000 annual filings at its peak.
 The office of China, which received 640 applications when it first began receiving applications in 1985, has seen an unprecedented rate of growth, peaking at 805,710 applications filed in 2021.
 The office of the Republic of Korea surpassed the office of Japan in 2004 and has remained in second position ever since.
 In 2012, the office of the US moved ahead of Japan to become the third largest globally.
 The EUIPO began receiving applications in 2003 and moved up to fourth position in 2019.
 Among these top five offices, the EUIPO is the only one to have a multiple design system.
 Applications filed at the European Union IP Office contained 109,132 designs in 2022.

 In 2022, about 1.1 million industrial design applications were filed worldwide.
 Asia accounted for 70.3% of all designs in applications filed worldwide in 2022.
 Asia was followed by Europe (22.4%) and North America (4.4%).

+Hague top applicants

+The Hague System for the International Registration of Industrial Designs provides an international mechanism that secures protection of up to 100 designs in multiple countries or regions, through a single international application.
+International design applications are filed directly through WIPO using the WIPO Hague System.
+The domestic legal framework of each designated contracting party governs the design protection provided by the resulting international registrations.
+The Hague System does not require the applicant to file a national or regional design application.